Fonta1n3/FullyNoded/Docs/Q-and-A.md

 No, your node will keep rescanning, the only way it will stop is if you tell it to stop or it naturally finishes

 #### Further Question : If I add an xpub I assume I need to rescan.
 Does rescanning take hours/days on a pi?
 It depends how far back you want to rescan, you can set any custom date to scan from.
-If it's 2gb ram and a full rescan it'll prob take ~two hours?
+If it's 2gb ram and a full rescan it'll prob take ~two hours? <br/>
+N8r: about 4 hrs on pi3